-No director, officer or executive officer of the Corporation is, as of the date of this AIF, or was within ten years before the date of this AIF, a director, CEO or chief financial officer of any company (including the Corporation), that:
+No director, officer or executive officer of the Corporation is, as of the date of this AIF, or was within ten years before the date of this AIF, a director, chief executive officer ("CEO") or chief financial officer ("CFO") of any company (including the Corporation), that:

-- (a) was the subject of a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days, (an "order") that was issued while the director or executive officer was acting in the capacity as director, CEO or chief financial officer; or - (b) was subject to an order that was issued after the director or executive officer ceased to be a director, CEO or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, CEO or chief financial officer.
+- a. was the subject of a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days, (an "order") that was issued while the director or executive officer was acting in the capacity as director, CEO or CFO; or - b. was subject to an order that was issued after the director or executive officer ceased to be a director, CEO or CFO and which resulted from an event that occurred while that person was acting in the capacity as director, CEO or CFO.